wichtounet/wichtounet.github.io/posts/2014/06/build-opencv-with-libc-on-gentoo-and-static-libs.rst

 For now, I have created an ebuild for *opencv-2.4.8-r1*.
 If someone is interested in other versions, I'd be glad to create new ebuilds.

+I hope that this ebuild will be helpful.